"Fight no battle unprepared, fight no battle you are not sure of winning" ~ Mao's Red Book

 The Chinese have a fundamental national interest in retaining Tibet, because Tibet is the Chinese anchor in the Himalayas.
 If that were open, or if Xinjiang became independent, the vast buffers between China and the rest of Eurasia would break down.
 If China were to withdraw from Tibet, and there were no military hindrance to population movement, Beijing fears this population could migrate into Tibet.
 If there were such a migration, Tibet could turn into an extension of India and, over time, become a potential beachhead for Indian power.
 If that were to happen, India’s strategic frontier would directly abut Sichuan and Yunnan — the Chinese heartland.
 Secret records of the talks which show Chou stating, fairly clearly, that China would give up claims to Nefa (Arunachal Pradesh) in exchange for Aksai Chin.
 The tripartite Simla Convention of 1914 to which the Government of India, Tibet and China were party and drew the McMahon Line.
 The Chinese representative initialled the agreement but did not sign it on account of differences over the definitions of Inner and Outer Tibet.
 But Nehru insisted on defending the details of history, like the McMahon Line and historical texts that referred to the area.

 India had deployed only two divisions of troops in the region of the conflict while the Chinese troops had three regiments positioned.
 10,000-20,000 Indian troops against 80,000 Chinese troops.
+PLA platoons overwhelmed IA companys spread across the frontline by attacking simultaneously from the front & rear.
 In the war in these treacherous terrains, 722 PLA soldiers were killed and around 1,400 wounded, while the Indian death toll stood at 1,383, and 1,047 were wounded.
 Besides, 1,696 Indians went missing and over 400 taken as prisoners of war.
 China had successfully occupied Aksai Chin – a strategic corridor linking Tibet to western China – the NEFA area, and had almost reached the plains of Assam.

 The British had striven to bolster Tibetan autonomy to reinforce the buffer with China.
 On November 07, 1950, Sardar Patel warned Nehru about China’s inimical intentions, barely a month after she had invaded Tibet.
 Ignoring Patel, Nehru conceded China’s suzerainty over Tibet.
 In January 1951, the Assam government received reports about Chinese armed incursions across the Tibetan border and requested the C-in-C, General Cariappa to staunch the threat.
 But Nehru chided him, “It is not the business of the C-in-C to tell the PM who is going to attack us where.